Overview for visitors to Belize City cruise port: anchoring and terminal. Things to do, shore excursions, sightseeing and how get around.

 Belize offers great outdoor activities both onland and in the Ocean some of which are ideal for those cruising with families including thrilling pursuits for the most adventurous.
 In the Belize City cruise port, you can also savor local flavors and cuisine and shop for duty-free jewelry and watches.
 Once again, it must be emphasized that Belize City is far from ideal for cruise passengers that enjoy exploring cruise ports on your own and/or on foot.

-Here are the top things to see and do in the port of Belize City for cruise travelers selected by type of specific activity.
+Here are the top things to do and see in the port of Belize City for cruise passengers selected by type of specific activity.

 Archeology and cultural: